Outgoing Student Mobility for Studies

 Agreement Quotas

-In addition to the information about the universities in the agreements tab on the GTU International Exchange Programs Office's web-page the web pages of the relevant institutions should also be examined to obtain up-to-date and accurate information.
+In addition to the information about the universities in the agreements tab on the GTU International Exchange Programs Office's web page, the web pages of the related institutions must also be examined to obtain up-to-date and accurate information.

 University Preferences

-Students will be able to choose up to 5 higher education institutions with which their departments have an agreement in the application system during the application phase.
+Students will be able to prefer up to 5 higher education institutions with which their departments have an agreement in the application system during the application phase.

 THINGS TO CONSIDER DURING THE PREFERENCE PROCESS

-The declaration at the time of application will be the basis, and no preferences, information changes, etc. will be made after the application deadline.
+The declaration at the time of application will be the basis, and no changes to preferences, information etc. will be made after the application deadline.

-The compatibility of the courses shown as GTU equivalents of the courses that can be taken during Erasmus+ study mobility can be asked to Erasmus+ department coordinators and/or student advisor.
+The compatibility of the courses shown as GTU equivalents of the courses that can be taken during Erasmus+ study mobility can be inquired from departmental Erasmus+ coordinators and/or student's advisor.

-Students who intend to apply at the thesis stage are expected to have found a thesis advisor or at least be in contact with a faculty member at the counter institution before the application stage.
-If the advisor cannot be found after the placement to the counter institution, the institution cannot be changed.
+Students who intend to apply at the thesis stage are expected to have found a thesis advisor or at least be in contact with a faculty member at the host institution before the application stage.
+If an advisor is not available after the placement to the host institution, the institution cannot be changed.
 In this case, the right to mobility is lost and the mobility must be canceled.
-It should be asked in advance whether the counter institutions provide ECTS for thesis study.
+It must be asked in advance whether the host institutions provide ECTS for thesis study.
 Graduate students are required to determine their thesis topics and make an official notification to the relevant Graduate School before the semester they will go on mobility.

-Students should pay attention to the language requirements of the universities at the preference stage.
-Especially Italy, Spain, France, Germany, Portugal, Italy, Spain, France, France, Germany, Germany, Portugal are the countries where universities prefer to offer education in their native language, so students should make sure that they know the language at the required level and have a required certificate, unless otherwise stated.
+Students must pay attention to the language requirements of the universities at the preference stage.
+Especially Italy, Spain, France, Germany, Portugal are the countries where universities prefer to offer education in their native language, so students must make sure that they speak the language at the required level and have a required certificate while preferring the institutions in such countries, unless otherwise stated.

-Since the other universities may change their foreign language level requirements every academic year, in addition to the foreign language requirements written on our bilateral agreements page, it is necessary to examine the web pages of the relevant institutions in order to obtain the most up-to-date and precise information.
-If there is any information that cannot be found on the web pages, the institutions you wish to choose should be contacted via e-mail and asked.
+Since the host universities may change their foreign language level requirements every academic year, in addition to the foreign language requirements indicated on our bilateral agreements page, it is necessary to examine the web pages of the relevant institutions in order to obtain the most up-to-date and precise information.
+If there is any information that cannot be found on the web pages, the institutions you wish to choose must be contacted via e-mail for information.

 After being selected at GTU, students must also receive acceptance from the institutions they will be attending in order to carry out the activity.
-Information about the application processes, language of instruction and required language skills of the institutions can be found on the websites of the counterpart universities.
-GTU International Exchange Programs Office cannot be held responsible for students' failure to receive acceptance from the opposite university following their applications.
+Information about the application processes, medium of instruction and required language skills of the host institutions can be found on their websites.
+GTU International Exchange Programs Office cannot be held responsible for students' failure to receive acceptance from the host university following their applications.

 Grade Point Average: 50%

-In addition to these basic criteria, other score increase or decrease criteria may be included in our announcements depending on National Agency updates.
-The evaluation results are announced in the Announcements section of the web-address immediately after the completion of the foreign language exam.
+In addition to these basic criteria, other score increase or decrease criteria may be included in our announcements depending on the National Agency's updates.
+The evaluation results are announced in the Announcements section of the web address immediately after the completion of the foreign language exam.

-Evaluation results are announced on the GTU International Exchange Programs Office website.
+Evaluation results are announced on the GTU International Exchange Programs Office web page.

-The student has the right to give up or waive his/her right within a date range to be announced with the results after the announcement of the selection result.
+The student has the right to give up on or waive his/her right within a period of time to be announced with the results after the announcement of the selection results.

 If the right is waived after this date without force majeure, -10 points will be applied in subsequent applications.

-For objections to the language exam results, a petition should be submitted to the Department of Foreign Languages; for objections to the general election results, a petition should be submitted to the International Exchange Programs Office within 5 days after the results are announced.
+For objections to the language exam results, a letter of objection must be submitted to the Department of Foreign Languages; for objections to the general selection results, a letter of objection be submitted to the International Exchange Programs Office within 5 days after the results are announced.

 ERASMUS GRANTS

-The International Exchange Programs Office is committed to providing grant support for one academic year (maximum 180 days).
+The International Exchange Programs Office undertakes to provide grant support for one academic year (maximum 180 days).

-Students who are declared successful at the end of the selection process are candidate students, and in order for the student to finally be eligible to participate in the Erasmus activity, he/she will need to receive an acceptance certificate from the institution he/she will be going to after the GTU candidacy is finalized and complete the visa process.
+Students who are declared successful at the end of the selection process are candidate students, and in order for the student to finally be eligible to participate in the Erasmus activity, he/she will need to receive a letter of acceptance from the institution he/she will be going to after the GTU candidacy is finalized and complete the visa process.

 In addition, the grant distribution results will be finalized after the National Agency announces the grant amounts to be allocated to universities.

-After the results of the grant distribution are finalized, students who are determined to be entitled to mobility without a grant will also be given a waiver period.
-Students who waive within the period to be determined will not be deducted -10 points in their next applications.
+After the results of the grant distribution are finalized, students who finally become entitled to mobility without a grant will also be given a waiver period.
+10 points deduction rule will not be applied for students in their next applications who waive within the period to be determined.

-Students who apply and are entitled to benefit from the program but cannot receive a grant due to insufficient grant quota can use their acquired rights without a grant.
-Even if no grant is awarded, the total duration of student mobility activities within the same study level should not exceed 12 months.
+Students who apply and become entitled to benefit from the program, but cannot receive a grant due to insufficient grant quota may use their acquired rights without a grant.
+Even if no grant is awarded, the total duration of student mobility activities within the same study level must not exceed 12 months.

-The host higher education institution cannot charge any academic fee to the Erasmus+ student.
-Academic fee includes tuition fee, registration fee, examination fee, laboratory fee and library fee.
-However, fees for the use of various materials such as insurance, residence permit, discounted transportation card, photocopying of academic materials, use of laboratory products, etc. may be charged in the same amount as other students of the host institution.
+The host higher education institution cannot charge any academic fees to the Erasmus+ student.
+Academic fees include tuition, registration, examination, laboratory, and library fees.
+However, charges for various materials and services—such as insurance, residence permits, discounted transportation cards, photocopying of academic materials, use of laboratory products, etc.—may apply, provided they are charged in the same amount as they are to other students of the host institution.

 Country groups